Mississippi River: Watershed

 The Mississippi River has the world's fourth-largest drainage basin ("watershed" or "catchment").
-The basin covers more than 1245000 sqmi, including all or parts of 32 U.S. states and two Canadian provinces.
+The basin covers more than 1245000 mi2, including all or parts of 32 U.S. states and two Canadian provinces.
 The drainage basin empties into the Gulf of Mexico, part of the Atlantic Ocean.
 The total catchment of the Mississippi River covers nearly 40% of the landmass of the continental United States.
 The highest point within the watershed is also the highest point of the Rocky Mountains, Mount Elbert at 14440 ft.